-But one of the most compelling reasons to get onboard with healthy fats?
+But one of the most compelling reasons to get on board with healthy fats?
 They can help make the rest of your diet more effective.
-A trial published in The Lancet Diabetes & Endocrinology showed that people who followed the Mediterranean Diet — which is rich in vegetables and healthy fat — for five years lost more weight than those who were told to eat low-fat.
-“Fat soluble vitamins such as vitamins A, D, E, K need a fat to be best absorbed within the body,” Ansari says.
-In other words, adding avocado or olive oil — coconut oil and ghee are both high in saturated fat — to a vitamin rich salad, will help your body absorb even more of that leafy goodness.
+A trial published in The Lancet Diabetes & Endocrinology showed that people who followed the Mediterranean diet — which is rich in vegetables and healthy fat — for five years lost more weight than those who were told to eat low-fat.
+“Fat-soluble vitamins such as vitamins A, D, E, K need fat to be best absorbed within the body,” Ansari says.
+In other words, adding avocado or olive oil — coconut oil and ghee are both high in saturated fat — to a vitamin-rich salad, will help your body absorb even more of that leafy goodness.
 “I love roasting sweet potatoes with olive oil to better absorb vitamin A and adding avocado to a kale salad to better absorb vitamin K from the salad,” Ansari says.

 Olive oil is the most recommended by nutritionists.
 It is packed with heart-healthy fats and antioxidants, which can help reduce inflammation after a workout and even deliver a boost to your skin.
 “I love adding extra-virgin olive oil to prepared dishes such as cooked pasta or to a kale salad or quinoa tabbouleh salad,” Ansari says.

 “Nuts are a super convenient healthy snack,” Sollid says.
-They are packed with protein fiber and magnesium in addition to healthy fats and are easy to eat on-the-go. (“They can also be chopped and added to main dishes and salads for added texture and flavor,” adds Sollid.)
-For the healthiest snack, look for walnuts (packed with those good-for-your skin omega-3s), brazil nuts (also full of antioxidants that are good for your skin and hair), and cashews (a great substitute for cheeses containing saturated fat).
+They are packed with protein, fiber and magnesium in addition to healthy fats and are easy to eat on-the-go. (“They can also be chopped and added to main dishes and salads for added texture and flavor,” adds Sollid.)
+For the healthiest snack, look for walnuts (packed with that good-for-your-skin omega-3s), Brazil nuts (also full of antioxidants that are good for your skin and hair) and cashews (a great substitute for cheeses containing saturated fat).